mocobeta/janome/docs/en/index.rst

 Visualize lattice graph
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-.. note:: You need Graphviz before using this functionality.
+.. note:: You need Graphviz to use this functionality.
 Please install Graphviz from `here <https://graphviz.gitlab.io/download/>`_.

 If given ``-g`` option, janome command outputs the visualized lattice image to the current directory after analyzing the text.
 Default output format is PNG.